erolmuh/abp/docs/en/tutorials/modular-crm/part-03.md

 In this section, we will create a very simple user interface to demonstrate how to build UI in the products module and make it work in the main application.

-As a first step, you can stop the application on ABP Studio's Solution Runner if it is currently running.
+As a first step, you can stop all applications on ABP Studio's Solution Runner if they are currently running.

+{{ if UI == "MVC" }}

 Open the `ModularCrm.Products` .NET solution in your IDE, and find the `Pages/Products/Index.cshtml` file under the `ModularCrm.Products.Web` project: